GENI-NSF/geni-tools/README-omniconfigure.txt

     with emulab.net as well as with pgeni.gpolab.bbn.com)
   * you want multiple users to have access to the reserved compute resources.

+== Release Notes ==
+GCF v2.2.1 and later also supports automatic configuration of omni for portal credentials.
+Download the omni bundle from the portal, place it under ~/Downloads/omni_bundle.zip and run :

+omni-configure.py -f portal

+Look at help for more info.
 == omni-configure.py script ==

 omni-configure.py is a script that will automatically create